Mezzanine (album): Reception

 Mezzanine entered the UK Albums Chart at number one, and was certified platinum by the British Phonographic Industry (BPI) on 4 September 1998 and then double platinum on 22 July 2013.
 However, it failed to share the same success in North America, peaking at number 60 on the Billboard 200 and number 51 on the Canadian Albums Chart.

 The album received significant critical acclaim, which praised the collective's new sound.
 Rolling Stone's Barney Hoskyns, although praising the album, pointed to its flaws: "Sometimes rhythm and texture are explored at the expense of memorable tunes, and the absence of the bizarre Tricky [...] only highlights the flat, monotonous rapping of the group's 3-D." Robert Christgau of The Village Voice gave the album a two-star honorable mention rating and selected "Risingson" and "Man Next Door" as highlights.

-John Bush of AllMusic also had positive words for the album's song "Inertia Creeps", saying it "could well be the highlight, another feature for just the core threesome.
+John Bush of AllMusic had positive words for the album's song "Inertia Creeps", saying it "could well be the highlight, another feature for just the core threesome.
 With eerie atmospherics, fuzz-tone guitars, and a wealth of effects, the song could well be the best production from the best team of producers the electronic world had ever seen."

 Years after the album was released, it was placed on several best-of lists in the UK and the United States.
 In 2000, Q magazine placed Mezzanine at number 15 on its list of "The 100 Greatest British Albums Ever".
 In 2013, it was placed at 215 on NME's list of "The 500 Greatest Albums of All Time".
 In 2003, the album was ranked number 412 on Rolling Stone magazine's list of "The 500 Greatest Albums of All Time", and while it was not included in the 2012 update of the list, it reentered the 2020 update ranked at number 383.

 By April 2000, the album had sold 2.5 million copies worldwide.
 As of February 2010, it had sold 560,000 copies in the United States, according to Nielsen SoundScan.